greiman/SdFat-beta/readme.txt

 Here are the most recent changes:

+Added support for Long File Names.
+See the LongFileName example.

 Replaced the core SdFat code with FatLib, a generic FAT12/FAT16/FAT32 library.
 This may result in bugs and backward compatibility problems.